ethyca/fides/docs/fidesops/docs/guides/oauth.md

 - Authorizing your client with scopes
 - Creating OAuth tokens

 When you invoke a Fidesops API, you must pass an _access token_ as the value of the `Authorization` header.
-Furthermore, the token must included a _scope_ that gives you permission to do take an action on the API.
+Furthermore, the token must include a _scope_ that gives you permission to take an action on the API.
 For example, let's say you want to create a new Policy by calling `PATCH /api/v1/policy`.
 The token that you pass to the `Authorization` header must include the `policy:create_or_update` scope.

 This document explains how to craft a properly-scoped access token.

 ## Getting Started

 First, create an access token for the "root" client, included in the deployment by default.
-The root client's token is all-powerful: It contains all scopes so it can call any of the Fidesops APIs.
+The root client's token is all-powerful: It contains all scopes, so it can call any of the Fidesops APIs.

 To create the root token, you pass the `OAUTH_ROOT_CLIENT_ID` and `OAUTH_ROOT_CLIENT_SECRET` environment variables (which are automatically defined in your system) to the `POST /api/v1/oauth/token` endpoint.
 You also set the `grant_type` parameter to `client_credentials`: